azillion/raytracing-the-next-week/README.md

-# Raytracing in One Weekend in WebGPU
+# Raytracing: The Next Week in WebGPU

-This is a port of the code in the book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) to WebGPU.
+This is a port of the code in the book [Ray Tracing: The Next Week](https://raytracing.github.io/books/RayTracingTheNextWeek.html) to WebGPU.

 ## Running
 ```sh